USAJOBS/help-center/how-to/job-announcement/save.md

 4. Click the **Save Job** link next to the job title for each job you want to save.
 5. Review your saved jobs in the **Saved Jobs** section of your account.

+You may also save and remove jobs to and from your saved jobs list when you are viewing a job announcement.

 ## Manage your saved jobs in your account

 The **Saved Jobs** section of your account displays each job announcement you save on USAJOBS.
 You must sign into your account to see all of your saved jobs.
 Here’s what you can do: